vaishnavishitole2/vaishnavishitole2/README.md

 ### 🛠️ Projects
 #### 🏠 **Home Automation System (IoT-Based)**
 - Developed a system to control various home devices and systems using IoT technology, enhancing security and convenience.
+  - **Tech Stack**: Java, JDK 1.8, Java Swing, NetBeans 8.2, My SQL 5.0.

 #### 🎵 **JavaScript Music Website**
 - Built an interactive music website allowing users to play audios and music with features like play/pause and navigation.